Azurency/CQUI_Community-Edition/README.md

   * fixing negative 0 values appearing in the happiness breakdown
   * fixing an issue where URS tabs could desynchronise (#321) in #397
   * adding detailed tooltips to the worldtracker science/civics items (#191) in #398
+  * integrating the Improved Deal Screen mod in #404
+  * fixing a deal miscategorization bug in $405
+  * considerably extending the leader portrait tooltips in the diplo ribbon in #414
+  * implementing previewing leader relationships (#269) using ctrl+mouseover in the diplo ribbon in #418
+  * fixing an issue with properly highlighting hostile units (#372) in #424
+  * fixing a vanilla bug that caused promotion indicators to not always be in sync with the XP meter in #442
+  * fixing a serious vanilla bug (!!) affecting the "Cede city" action (#439) in #443
+  * fixing deal view RMB shortcut not working if at war with target (#453) in #460
 * @zgavin for UI bugfixes in #1 and #2
 * @olegbl for the Amenities overview overhaul in #4 and multiple UI bugfixes ( #9 and #12 )
   * Additional kudos to /u/mateusarc from the Civilization subreddit for his original concept art